asankov/asankov/README.md

 ## My CV

-If you want to learn more about me check out my [CV](https://asankov.org/cv).
+If you want to learn more about me check out my [CV](https://asankov.org/cv) or download a shorter PDF version from [here](https://github.com/asankov/cv/raw/main/cv.pdf).